odcampbell/LispCompiler/README.md

 6. ### TEST RESULTS:
     1. I've included the expected test results in **testResults.txt**
-    2. When you run the test mention in step 4, this output is what should be displayed to the screen/terminal
+    2. When you run the test mention in step 4, this output is what should be displayed to the screen/terminal'
+    3. Inlcuded in **yispTest** is a subpar blackjack implementation that demonstrates the compiler's capabilities

 # Notes:
 I started off this project using the book's scanner for parsing but didn't want to try automating classes in C, so I found a tutorial to follow from there.
 My code differs from the tutorial in